 If the Transport Bar is not visible in your REAPER window, use the View, Transport command to display it, or use the keyboard shortcut Ctrl Alt T. The Transport Bar appear docked just below arrange view, or, as shown here, as a floating window (undocked) inside REAPER.
 At this stage, the exact position of the Transport Bar is not important.
-The

-Play (Spacebar) Play Cursor main Transport Record (Ctrl R) Toggle Repeat (R) Position Controls are shown Go to End (End) Stop (Space) Playback below, though your Go to Start (Home) Pause (Enter) Tempo Rate exact layout might not 1 00:00:39:23 be identical.
-The four transport buttons are fairly standard - Go to Time Automation Adjust
+The Play (Spacebar) Play Cursor main Transport Record (Ctrl R) Toggle Repeat (R) Position Controls are shown Go to End (End) Stop (Space) Playback below, though your Go to Start (Home) Pause (Enter) Tempo Rate exact layout might not 1 00:00:39:23 be identical.
+The four transport buttons are fairly Time Automation standard - Go to Start, Go to End.
+Record and Play.